WS-UB/WL-Local-Server/README.md

-# WL-Local-Server
+# WL-Local-Server Feature Branch: synchronize-imu-gps-RPI

 ## Introduction

-This repo provides code to receive and synchronize IMU, GPS, and WiFi data using an MQTT server.
-The synchronized data is then sent to a MinIO database, interacting with Elasticsearch to stream data on a local server, demonstrating how to interact with Elasticsearch to store, retrieve, and manage data effectively.
+This branch implements the sending of synchronized IMU (gyroscope and accelerometer) GPS, and WiFi data to the MinIO database for data collection of the WLMap application.
+The goal of this feature is to retrieve IMU, GPS, and WiFi data, synchronize the data within 100ms of each other, and send the synchronized data to a MinIO bucket that is named based on the device MAC address and timestamp.
+This synchronized data will be used for data collection for an A.I. training model, as well as being able to provide the user with their GPS location if requested.

+## Key Changes
+This feature introduces the following changes:

+   - A basic MQTT Handler class that can be used as a reference for future iterations.
+   - An IMU, GPS, and WiFi synchronizer script (imu_gps_WiFi_publisher.py).
+   - A test script that continuously sends fake WiFi to test the synchronizer script (wiFi_test.py)
+   - A test script that retrieves the fake WiFi data and syncs it with IMU and GPS data (sync_WiFi_test.py)

 ## Table of Contents: